PeterJemley/Bridget-iOS-App/Bridget Documentation/UI_ELEMENT_MANIFEST.md

   - Add 2–3 light gray placeholder rows for bridge cards
   - Set background to system background color
   - Ensure no spinners, taglines, or logos unless present in the main UI

 ---

+## Loading Experience (Post-Launch)

+- **Current:**
+  - After launch, the first SwiftUI screen may show a blank or static state while bridge data is fetched.
+  - Logo/catchphrase overlays and global loading screens have been removed.
+  - No in-content loading indicator is currently shown.
+- **Planned Improvements:**
+  - Show cached bridge data instantly if available (never show a blank or static screen).
+  - Overlay a small ProgressView (spinner) near the bridge list content during async fetch, not as a global modal.
+  - If fetch may take >1s, show skeleton rows or a friendly "Loading bridges…" label to reassure/entertain users.
+  - Replace placeholders with real data and remove the indicator as soon as loading completes.
+  - Respect Low Power Mode: pause non-essential animations if `ProcessInfo.processInfo.isLowPowerModeEnabled` is true.
+- **TODO:**
+  - [ ] Implement instant display of cached bridge data on first SwiftUI screen
+  - [ ] Add in-content ProgressView (spinner) during data fetch
+  - [ ] Add skeleton rows or "Loading bridges…" label for long fetches
+  - [ ] Remove loading indicators as soon as data is ready
+  - [ ] Pause non-essential animations in Low Power Mode

+---